|

 the pleasant landscapes and rural serenity cannot fail

+to captivate.
 Even the most modest walker can enjoy these jaunts

 without any excessive demands of strength.
 There are